It’s the Law

 Shredding Services Save Money

-Shredding is an easy, straight-forward, and low cost method for destroying information.
+Paper shredding is an easy, straight-forward, and low cost method for destroying information.
 It reduces records storage and handling costs.
-When a professional shredding service is involved, the shredded paper is reduced to pulp and recycled.
+When a professional paper shredding service is involved, the shredded paper is reduced to pulp and recycled.

 Document shredding costs a few cents a pound and compared to all the costs associated with data breaches it is cheap insurance.
 A shredding service will also help eliminate the costs of transporting boxes from storage to the truck.
 Security containers are free to keep at your office when you shred routinely.

 Secure Shredding is Easy